MYTH: Hangovers Are No Big Deal

 MYTH: Coffee Is the Cure

-FACT: A lot of coffee leads to more dehydration and could make your hangover worse.
+FACT: Caffeine can narrow your blood vessels and may make your hangover worse.
 After a night of drunkenness, it's best to sip water and sports drinks to counter dehydration and replace lost electrolytes -- especially if you threw up.

 MYTH: Herbal Remedies Can Help